Certificate in Song Therapy

 This is so important on a course like our own.

-To this end we introduce a number of established and highly celebrated authors including Oliver Sacks, Erich Fromm, Paul Tillich, Rollo May, Irvin Yalom, Carl Rogers, David Howe, Anthony Storr, Leslie Bunt; the insightful and easy reading style of Donald Winnicott; the attachment theories of John Bowlby; the practical research of Mary Ainsworth and others.
+To this end we introduce a number of established and highly celebrated authors including Oliver Sacks, Erich Fromm, Victor Frankl, Paul Tillich, Rollo May, Irvin Yalom, Carl Rogers, David Howe, Anthony Storr, Catherine Warner and Leslie Bunt; the insightful and easy reading style of Donald Winnicott; the attachment theories of John Bowlby; the practical research of Mary Ainsworth and others.
 Finally, and not for the feint hearted, the more challenging thoughts of authors such as Gabor Maté, Carl Jung and Ernest Becker.
-Allen Ginsberg and others also provide brief poetic reflections for us to embrace; helping us to develop an understanding of the common challenges in life that connect us all.
+Allen Ginsberg W.H.Auden and others also provide brief poetic reflections for us to embrace; helping us to develop an understanding of the common challenges in life that connect us all.

 These deeper and sometimes profound reflections on life, love and music offer gentle, philosophical and theoretical frameworks for our music making;